-The bill allows a credit union federally designated as a community development financial institution (CDFI) to accept deposits from nonmembers, but it caps the total amount of these deposits at the greater of certain dollar amounts or percentages of the credit union's total value of all its shares (accounts) (see BACKGROUND).
-Its amount and percentage caps are based on credit union total assets, as shown in the table below.
+The act allows a credit union federally designated as a CDFI to accept deposits from nonmembers, but it caps the total amount of these deposits at the greater of certain dollar amounts or percentages of the credit union's total value of all its shares (accounts) (see BACKGROUND).
+The amount and percentage caps are based on credit union total assets, as shown in the table below.